neurogym/neurogym/docs/envs.md

 Logic: The agent has to reproduce the angle indicated
          by the observation.
-Furthermore, the reaching state itself generates strong inputs that overshadows the actual target input
+Furthermore, the reaching state itself generates strong inputs that overshadows the actual target input.

 Reference paper: